Van Allen Probes: End of mission

 On 12 February 2019, mission controllers began the process of ending the Van Allen Probes mission by lowering the spacecraft's perigees, which increases their atmospheric drag and results in their eventual destructive reentry into the atmosphere.
 This ensures that the probes reenter in a reasonable timespan, in order to pose little threat with regards to the problem of orbital debris.
 The probes were projected to cease operations by early 2020, or whenever they ran out of the necessary propellant to keep their solar panels pointed at the Sun.
 Reentry into the atmosphere is predicted to occur in 2034.

 Van Allen Probe B was shut down on 19 July 2019, after mission operators confirmed that it was out of propellant.
 Van Allen Probe A, also running low on propellant, was deactivated on 18 October 2019, putting an end to the Van Allen Probes mission after seven years in operation.

+Probe A re-entered the Earth's atmosphere on 11 March 2026.
+NASA expects Probe B to re-enter sometime after 2030.